nielspeter/aish/README.md

 The LLM remembers the history of commands and interactions.
 This history is stored in a hidden file in the user's home directory called `.aish_messages.json`.
 This allows the LLM to maintain context and provide more accurate responses based on past interactions.

 ## Getting Started
-To try AIsh, all you need is a Unix-based machine with Docker and Ollama installed.
-The project uses Node.js and TypeScript, making it straightforward to extend or modify.
+To try AIsh, you’ll need a machine with Docker and Ollama installed.
+If your machine isn’t powerful enough to run the model locally, you can opt to use the Lambda Lab API instead.
+The project is built with Node.js and TypeScript, making it easy to extend and modify.

 ### Prerequisites
 - **Node.js** (version 22 or later for development)